 Stamford Drug & Alcohol Rehab, Detox & Treatment Resources

-The United States is facing a worsening epidemic of drug and alcohol abuse.
+The United States is facing a worsening epidemic of drug and alcohol misuse.
 The national number of deaths related to all drugs more than doubled from 2002 to 2015, with a 2.8-fold increase in the number of deaths specifically relating to opioid drugs and a staggering 6.2-fold increase in deaths from heroin.
-The epidemic has hit hard in Connecticut, where heroin is now the most commonly abused drug.
+The epidemic has hit hard in Connecticut, where heroin is now the most commonly misused drug.

-The state has the seventh biggest substance abuse problem, with a statistically significant increase in drug overdose deaths from 2015 to 2016 of 25 percent.
+The state has the seventh biggest substance misuse problem, with a statistically significant increase in drug overdose deaths from 2015 to 2016 of 25 percent.
 The state is also fourth on a list of places with the highest percentage of teenagers who had access to illegal drugs on school property.
 The issue is destroying lives, and it’s essential to have solid support systems in place to help those directly affected by drugs or alcohol, whether they are recovering from addiction themselves or supporting those in recovery.